LD4/entity_metadata_management/docs/0.1/index.md

 ### 3.1.
 Entry Point
 {: #entry-point}

-Reference: [Ordered Collection][org-w3c-activitystreams-coretype-orderedcollection] description {:.reference}
+Reference: [OrderedCollection][org-w3c-activitystreams-coretype-orderedcollection] description
+{:.reference}

-Each _Entity Set_{:.term} _MUST_{:.strong-term} have at least one Entry Point.
+Each _Entity Set_{:.term} _MUST_{:.strong-term} have at least one _Entry Point_{:.term}.
 It _MAY_{:.strong-term} have multiple Entry Points to satisfy different use cases.
 For example, one Entry Point may provide detailed changes to support incremental updates of a full cache and a second may only provide a list of primary label changes.

-The Entry Point _MUST_{:.strong-term} be implemented as an _Ordered Collection_{:.term} following the definition in the Activity Stream specification.
+The _Entry Point_{:.term} _MUST_{:.strong-term} be implemented as an _OrderedCollection_{:.term} following the definition in the Activity Stream specification.
 The key points are repeated here with examples specific to Entity Metadata Management.

 #### Complete example for an Entry Point